bensonkitia/thevariant.net/content/about.md

 #### Other data that may be collected by third parties 👥

-We use [Cloudflare Pages](https://pages.cloudflare.com) and [Cloudflare](https://cloudflare.com) and to host the site, and while we don't think they collect any data and don't intentionally collect any data using their service, [Cloudflare's privacy policy](https://www.cloudflare.com/privacypolicy/) might apply, and you are agreeing to it by using the site.
+We use [Netlify](https://netlify.com) to host the site and nd [Cloudflare](https://cloudflare.com) for DNS, and while we don't think they collect any data and we don't intentionally collect any data using their service, [Netlify's privacy policy](https://netlify.com/privacy) and [Cloudflare's privacy policy](https://www.cloudflare.com/privacypolicy/) might apply, and you are agreeing to both by using the site.

 ### Data we do not store ❎